spincaloritronics/spincaloritronics.github.io/index.md

 Urbana-Champaign ([2022](https://cem.osu.edu/2022-workshop-spin-caloritronics-xi/)),
 and Tsukuba ([2023](http://magmatelab.imr.tohoku.ac.jp/SpinCalori12-main.html)).

 All presentations will be by invitation only.
-We urge all researchers to participate in the workshop.
-However, due to constraints of the conference venue and other resources, we must restrict the number of attendees.
+We urge all researchers to participate in the workshop via poster presentations.
 If you wish to attend the workshop, please visit the [Application section](#application) below to submit your application.

 ## Scope